Scarce Talent Evaluation: A new methodology to assess scarce talent in life sciences

 Jim is the Sector Managing Director for Pharmaceutical & Life Sciences and Professional Services at AMS.

-16 February 2021 — In my last article, Number one hiring challenge in pharma and biotech?
+In my last article, Number one hiring challenge in pharma and biotech?
 Securing scarce talent I wrote extensively about the challenge of sourcing scare talent within the pharmaceutical and life sciences sector and I shared some strategies for talent acquisition (TA) practitioners to follow in order to best address those challenges.
 We know that identifying and attracting quality talent is the biggest challenge facing TA leaders right now because they consistently tell us that’s the case.
-Our white paper, Transforming Talent Acquisition for the Future showed that prior to the COVID-19 pandemic, 63% of TA leaders rated the ability to find and attract quality talent the largest challenge they faced.
-Remarkably when we surveyed those leaders again in the midst of the pandemic, the proportion of leaders rating that as the largest challenge had increased to 68%.

 Within the sector I’m sure that we all have a view of what talent is the scarcest.
 When I speak with prospective customers, they are always keen to understand our strategies for finding and engaging with clinical talent, with regulatory affairs specialists, digital marketers and data scientists.
 That talent is indeed scarce but not everywhere, naturally there are countries and locations in which we are far more likely to find that talent than others.
 Similarly, there are skills that may be commonly viewed as abundant but prove challenging to identify in particular countries and locations.